garden-rs/garden/doc/src/commands.md

 garden completion zsh >~/.config/zsh/completion/_garden
 ```

+Use `garden completion --commands zsh` instead of `garden completion zsh`
+to include completions for custom commands.

 *NOTE*: You will should regenerate the `_garden` zsh completion script
 whenever `garden` is upgraded to ensure that all of the options and commands have
 up to date completions.